metacommunities/metacommunities/upload-stackoverflow-to-bigquery/README.md

 ## To Do List

-- potentially do some denormalising of the SO tables
+- potentially do some denormalising of the 'posts' table
-- create 'questions' and 'answers' tables from 'posts' table
 - automate uploading to big query